Explore EFT Certification

 — ICEEFT, The Road to Certification, iceeft.com

-As EFT has been evolving, so is the Certification process.
-Prior to 2024, Certification has been focused on Emotionally Focused Couples Therapy (EFCT) (the place where EFT first found its roots.)
-As of 2024, ICEEFT is providing three tracks for certification.
-Since EFT is one model with three modalities, with new horizons being explored in the realms of Emotionally Focused Individual Therapy (EFIT) and Emotionally Focused Family Therapy (EFFT) as well, there is now a way to get certified in each modality.
-The general descriptions of the overall process are below and then specific information for each track can be explored on the links for EFCT, EFIT, and EFFT.
+As EFT has been evolving, so has the Certification process.
+Prior to 2024, Certification was focused on Emotionally Focused Couples Therapy (EFCT) (the place where EFT first found its roots).
+As of 2024, ICEEFT began providing three tracks for certification.
+Since EFT is one model with three modalities, with new horizons being developed and honed in the realms of Emotionally Focused Individual Therapy (EFIT) and Emotionally Focused Family Therapy (EFFT) as well, there is now a way to get certified in each modality.
+The general descriptions of the overall process are below and then specific information for each track can be explored on the below links for EFCT, EFIT, and EFFT.

 Certification as an EFT Therapist: